jaypunekar/jaypunekar.github.io/_posts/2024-09-10-deploying-ml-model-gradio.md

 In this blog, we covered the entire process of deploying a Computer Vision model using Gradio and Hugging Face.
 We started by creating the necessary files (`app.py` and `requirements.txt`) and then successfully deployed our model to the web.
 We also tested the deployed model and explored how to access it via an API for integration with front-end technologies.

-Feel free to experiment with your own models and explore different features offered by Gradio and Hugging Face.
+Feel free to experiment with your own model and explore different features offered by Gradio and Hugging Face.
 If you have any questions or run into issues, don’t hesitate to reach out.